Mook-as/stackato-doc/user/deploy/index.rst

 pushed in a pre-staged, stopped state where variables can be added (e.g. for use in staging hooks).
-The application can then be staged and started with the :ref:`stackato start <command-operations>` command or the Start button in the :ref:`Management Console <console-applications>`.
+The application can then be staged and started with the :ref:`stackato start <command-operations>` command or the Start button in the :ref:`Management Console <user-console-overview>`.

 The client will display staging logs while pushing the application but will generally exit before any application logs are visible.
 To view the